ignu/eberron2025/content/Session Log/Session 2 - April 16, 2025.md

 ![pasted image](https://i.imgur.com/t51UZlM.png)

-When the main one, a warforged named Echo, dies, a silver metal ball erupts from his chest and quickly flies out the door.
-The words **“The Shaper of Nightmares will ensure my return and I will have my vengeance in your pain!”** boom in the theater in his voice.
+When the leader, a warforged named Echo, falls a silver metal sphere erupts from his chest and streaks toward the door.
+His voice booms throughout the theater: **"THE SHAPER OF NIGHTMARES WILL ENSURE MY RETURN AND I WILL HAVE MY VENGEANCE IN YOUR PAIN!"**

-[[Barbara]] apologizes to all the dead bodies and it's revealed she has no problems with warforged.
+[[Barbara]] apologizes to all the dead bodies, revealing her unexpected lack of prejudice against warforged.

 When Drevan is healed, he explains that he heard the cultists discussing that his wife, Nora, paid to have him murdered.
-(They also found a note showing a payment of 1000gp).
+A recovered note confirms a thousand galifar contract.

+[[Coravash]] apologies to [[Pallas]] for her racist, anti-Kenku bird calls.

-After some legal advice from [[Pallas]], [[Drevan d'Lyrandar|Drevan]] Sendings his banker and learns that Nora was already at his vault, taking out an artifact (a gold book with indecipherable script), all his gold and their shares in [[Aminat Materials]]
+After some legal advice from [[Pallas]], [[Drevan d'Lyrandar|Drevan's]] frantic Sending to his banker unveils further betrayal: Nora has already emptied their vault of a mysterious golden book covered in indecipherable script, all their gold, and their shares in [[Aminat Materials]]